Ancient Roman Glass before the Current Era

 Wikimedia Commons CC BY 3.0

-Breakthrough in glassmaking in the 1st century A.D.
+Breakthrough in Glassmaking in the 1st Century A.D.

-The 1st century A.D. saw a revolution in glass production technology with the introduction of glass blowing.
+The 1st century A.D. saw a revolution in glass production technology with the introduction of glassblowing.
 Glassblowing was invented by Syrian craftsmen from Sidon and Babylon between 27 BC and 14 AD.
-The ancient Romans copied the technique consisting of blowing air into molten glass with a blowpipe making it into a bubble.
-The resulting inflated glass was thinner, more viscous and easier to work on than the initial thicker glass.
-The Roman glassworkers would also use the mold-blowing technique.
-Molten glass would be placed at the end of the blowpipe and then inflated to take the shape of a carved mold which could be wooden or metal.
-This allowed for the production of glass objects with a variety of shapes and on an industrial scale.
+The ancient Romans adopted the technique, which consisted of blowing air into molten glass with a blowpipe, turning it into a bubble.
+The resulting inflated glass was thinner, more viscous, and easier to work with than the earlier, thicker glass.

 SOURCES